Calum-Quinn/PathToCyberSecurity/02_SpringBoard/README.md

 The majority of the actors are motivated by monetary gain.

 Other more specific threat actors include:
-- Cyber terrorists: their goal is usually to harm a country's infrastructure
+- **Cyber terrorists**: their goal is usually to harm a country's infrastructure
-- Advanced persistent threat actors: mostly working with or for their government
+- **Advanced persistent threat actors**: mostly working with or for their government
-- Hacktivists: generally don't do it for money but for more political reasons
+- **Hacktivists**: generally don't do it for money but for more political reasons
-- Insiders: internal actors who can do direct damage without having to breach the system
+- **Insiders**: internal actors who can do direct damage without having to breach the system
-- Script kiddies: non professional actors who do not have the necessary knowledge/skills to carry out a full scale attack
+- **Script kiddies**: non professional actors who do not have the necessary knowledge/skills to carry out a full scale attack

 ### Counter measures
 There are multiple proactive steps that companies can take to protect themselves from different data breaches.